morganthomas/winning-arguments/winning-arguments.md

 This subjective understanding of probability harmonizes with interesting, useful, and mathematically correct statistatical and probabilistic methods.
 For a friendly introduction to this area, I would recommend [the Arbital guide on Bayes' rule](https://arbital.com/p/bayes_rule/?l=1zq).

+Frequentist and Bayesian statistics and probability represent rival factions to some extent in the world of statistics and probability.
+From a practical perspective, though, there is no conflict.
+The methods of both schools are correct as far as they go.
+One can use the perspectives and methods of either or both schools.
+One can use whichever statistical and probablistic methods are good for one's purposes.

 ## Beliefs

 ## Persuasion